A framework of distributionally robust possibilistic optimization: Introduction

 In this paper, we will show how the \emph{possibility theory}~\cite{DP88} can be used in the context of distributionally robust optimization.
-We will use some relationships between possibility and probability theories, which allows us to define a class of admissible probability distributions for the problem parameters.
+Possibility theory offers a framework for dealing with uncertainty.
+In many practical situations, it is possible to say which realizations of the problem parameters are more likely to occur than others.
+Therefore, the common uncertainty sets used in robust optimization are too inaccurate.
+Also, focusing on the worst parameter realizations may lead to a large deterioration of the quality of the computed solutions (the large price of robustness).
+On the other hand, due to the lack of statistical data or the complex nature of the world, precise probabilistic information often cannot be provided.
+Then, the possibility theory, whose axioms are less rigorous than the axioms of probability theory, can be used to handle uncertainty.
+In this paper, we will use some relationships between possibility and probability theories, which allows us to define a class of admissible probability distributions for the problem parameters.
 Namely, a possibility distribution in the set of parameter realizations induces a \emph{necessity measure} in this set, which can be seen as a lower bound on the probability measure~\cite{DD06}.
-We will further take into account a risk aversion of decision makers by using a risk measure, called \emph{Conditional Value at Risk} (CVaR for short)~\cite{RU00}.
-CVaR is a convex coherent risk measure which possesses some favorable computational properties.
-Using it, we can generalize the strict robust and expected value-based approaches.
+We will further take into account the risk aversion of decision-makers by using a risk measure called \emph{Conditional Value at Risk} (CVaR for short)~\cite{RU00}.
+CVaR is a convex coherent risk measure that possesses some favorable computational properties.
+Using it, we can generalize the strict robust, and expected value-based approaches.
 In this paper, we show a general framework for solving a problem with uncertain parameters under the assumed model of uncertainty based on the above possibility-probability relationship.
 We also propose a method of constructing a joint possibility distribution for the problem parameters, which leads to tractable reformulations that can be solved efficiently by some standard off-the-shelf solvers.
-This paper is an extended version of~\cite{GKZ21a}, where one particular model of uncertainty was discussed.
+This paper is an extended version of~\cite{GKZ21a}, where one particular uncertainty model was discussed.